Last Updated on

 - ✔️Students: students of all ages can use Grammarly to edit papers and other written homework.
 The Citation Generator is particularly useful for generating citations (something I wish I had back in my day as a student).

-- ✔️Bloggers: bloggers will find Grammarly useful to help them edit and polish blog posts and other writing, like landing pages, social media posts, or pitches to brands.
+- ✔️Bloggers: bloggers will find Grammarly useful to help them edit and polish blog posts and other writing, like landing pages, social media posts, or brand pitches.

-- ✔️Writers: writers will find all of Grammarly’s features useful, especially those to catch minor mistakes before passing their work off to their human editors.
+- ✔️Writers: writers will find all of Grammarly’s features helpful, especially those to catch minor mistakes before passing their work off to their human editors.

 - ✔️Marketers and content teams: marketers can use Grammarly to review and edit any content and copy they receive from freelancers, along with the plagiarism checker to ensure everything they publish is 100% original.